NecroMonkey/vault/README.md

 **check-services-status.ps1** - Checks the status of a service

-**clearcache.ps1** - ConofigMgr run script that clears the CCM cache and BranchCache cache
+**clearcache.ps1** - ConfigMgr run script that clears the CCM cache and BranchCache cache

-**log_collector.ps1** - ConofigMgr run script that grabs CCMSETUP, CCM, Windows Update, and ny addition logs you may add from a system and copied to a share
+**log_collector.ps1** - ConfigMgr run script that grabs CCMSETUP, CCM, Windows Update, and ny addition logs you may add from a system and copied to a share

+**set-service-state.ps1** - ConfigMgr run script that sets the startup type (Automatic, Manual, Disabled) and status (Running, Stopped, Paused) of a specified service

 **Toggle-BITS-Settings.ps1** - Based on parameters, turn BITS on or off